 After performing the 30-30-30 reset trick, your router continues misbehaving, it may be damaged.
 If this is the case, then we suggest sending in the unit for repairs or getting a new one.
 This will allow you to enjoy an uninterrupted network without any latency.

 Also, there may be another reason why you cannot establish a network connection to your router after the reset.
 Make sure you enter the default TP-link username and password to log into your router and not your custom credentials.

 Changing your TP-Link password is a simple way to avoid compromising your network and keep it secure.
 It is not hard to understand why a network with a unique and secure password is comparatively difficult to hack, mainly when you use a strong password with impregnable parameters such as numbers and special characters.

-1. What is TP-LINK router username and password?The majority of the TP-LINK routers have a default username of admin and a default password of admin
+1. What is the username and password of TP-LINK routers?The majority of the TP-LINK routers have a default username of admin and a default password of admin

-3. What is TP-LINK router default IP?The majority of the TP-LINK routers use 192.168.1.1 as the default IP address
+3. What is the default IP of a TP-LINK router?The majority of the TP-LINK routers use 192.168.1.1 as the default IP address

-4. How to log in to TP-LINK router?First, type the router’s IP address in your browser’s address bar, Then, enter your router username and password, and then click OK or LOGIN.
+4. How to log in to a TP-LINK router?First, type the router’s IP address in your browser address bar, Then, enter your router username and password, and then click OK or LOGIN.

 5. How to troubleshoot a TP-LINK router?First check if the WAN cable is connected to the correct port of the router which is labelled as “WAN”.
 Then check if you are connected either by using the Wi-Fi network or a LAN cable connected to a LAN-labelled port of the router.